-In the near future it will be possible to produce solar modules that can be completely recycled.
+In the near future it will be possible to produce solar modules that can be completely recycled, which will improve our CO2 footprint tremendously.
 TNO collaborated with three innovative Dutch companies to develop a solar panel that will last about thirty years, after which its components can be reused.
 This resolves a major disadvantage of current solar panels, which end up in the shredder at the end of their lifespan.

 Since recently, the attention for recycling solar panels at the end of their functional life is growing rapidly.
 Research efforts are aimed at recovering economically valuable materials such as metals, high grade silicon and glass.
 Improvements of the currently applied recycling methods are urgently needed, where the focus should shift towards solving the problems at the source.
 The scientific and technical challenge is to re-design the solar panel, such that all components can be fully recovered in an easy manner.

 Watch the webinar Innovations in solar energy technologies which is also about recycling solar panels.